IReaderorg/IReader-extensions/AI_SOURCE_GENERATOR_PROMPT.md

 │         - Has /wp-admin/ page
 │         - Similar layout to BoxNovel, NovelFull
 │
+└── NO → Is it based on another known theme?
+         │
+         ├── YES → Use @ThemeSource (minimal code)
+         │
-└── NO → Use SourceFactory with declarative fetchers
+         └── NO → Use SourceFactory with KSP annotations PRIORITY ORDER:
-         - Define CSS selectors
-         - Override exploreFetchers, detailFetcher, chapterFetcher, contentFetcher
+                  1. @AutoSourceId - Auto-generate ID
+                  2. @GenerateFilters - Auto-generate filters
+                  3. @GenerateCommands - Auto-generate commands
+                  4. @ExploreFetcher - Declarative listings
+                  5. @DetailSelectors - Declarative detail page
+                  6. @ChapterSelectors - Declarative chapters
+                  7. @ContentSelectors - Declarative content
+                  8. Manual code ONLY when annotations can't handle it
 ```

 ---